 Test Prep: GRE with Vince Kotchian

 Study effectively for the GRE.
-This GRE test prep course prepares students for the analytical writing, verbal reasoning, and quantitative reasoning sections of the exam, and includes GRE practice questions, sample essay prompts, and test-taking advice.
+This GRE test prep course prepares you for the analytical writing, verbal reasoning, and quantitative reasoning sections of the exam.

 6h 44m • COURSE